Theodore H. McCrea: Episcopacy

-McCrea was elected Suffragan Bishop of Dallas on September 14, 1962, on the seventh ballot during a special convention which took place at the Church if St Michael and All Angels in Dallas.
-He was consecrated on December 4, 1962, in St Matthew's Cathedral by Presiding Bishop Arthur C. Lichtenberger.
+McCrea was elected Suffragan Bishop of Dallas on September 14, 1962, on the seventh ballot during a special convention which took place at the Church of St Michael and All Angels in Dallas.
+He was consecrated on December 4, 1962, in St Matthew's Cathedral with Presiding Bishop Arthur C. Lichtenberger as chief consecrator.
 He remained in office until his retirement in 1975.
 He died on September 22, 1986, in Dallas due to heart problems.